Building LGBTQ+ Communities in Germany and the United States: Past, Present, and Future

 Three perspectives will structure the over-arching program.
 The first focus will be on the past—on the history and memory of the community.
 The second will be on the current situation and challenges facing the community.
 The third will look to the future, outlining an agenda for action and how advances can be defended from potential backlash.

-The second program year will take place in New York City, NY, from September 17-22, 2024, and Munich, Bavaria, from March 25-30, 2025.
+The third program year will take place in Washington, DC, from September 16-21, 2025, and Berlin from March 24-29, 2026.
 Travel, accommodation, and most meals will be provided for the participants by AGI.

 Application